baignashit671/Terraform-Module-Examples/README.md

 }
 ________________________________________

-3. External Module (Remote Module)
+3. External Module (Remote Module):
 •	Hosted on public or private registries like the Terraform Registry, GitHub, or S3 buckets.
 •	Helps you reuse community-maintained or organizational infrastructure patterns.

 ✅ Best for: Leveraging trusted, pre-built solutions from external sources.

 Example from Terraform Registry: